tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   [x] write some steps
 -   [x] look at review and depen in notion
 -   [x] mention official demo gif

--   formatting
+-   [x] make links open in new tab -- no because let the user decide how they open links
+-   [x] revise: shorten utopia-basics section; rewrite/break up 'big idea'
+-   [x] fix: make it so I can have spaces between list items in markdown without them going haywire in html

+**formatting**

 -   set apart steps and musings/my stories
     -   different font styles
     -   dividing lines
     -   backgrounds / boxes
     -   :::asides
     -   foldable content
--   markdown
+-   give 'skip to the steps'-link extra special styling

+_... formatting that maybe requires dealing with markdown plugins_

 -   wrap each chapter in a `\<section\>`
 -   make 'dictionary of utopia UI' a dd-dt list?
 -   improve blockquote - cite, e.g. give blockquote the attribute
 -   make directives like `tip` to break up the flow of the text

--   UX
+**UX**

 -   try and be rigorous about not repeating links, except when linking to different sections of the same document
 -   make sure link texts stay consistent and clear. for inspiration, see the section [Structure link text](https://developers.google.com/style/link-text#structure-link-text) in the Google Developers Style Guide

--   give 'skip to the steps'-link extra special styling
--   don't repeat links, especially right next to each other
+**structure**

+-   i got a thing going in the spacing section: 1. intro 2. official resources 3. talk about the thing -- maybe update the other section to point to official resources as well? then in the Utopia intro i could say 'you can look at this and this to get a general idea.
+Also, I'll be pointing out relevant resources at the start of each section' -- hmm, do I like this idea?

+**IDEAS**

--   add: make own demo gif?
+-   add content: make own demo gif?
--   fix: make it so I can have spaces between list items in markdown without them going haywire in html
--   make links open in new tab
--   revise: shorten utopia-basics section; rewrite/break up 'big idea'
 -   IDEA: make each step of the guide formatted like _succinct instructions (1 paragraph) --- detailed explanation and musings_. this could be visually reinforced by making the instructions stick out more than the musings (e.g. higher contrast), or even by hiding the explanation in a foldable element (use `<dt>`?)
 -   IDEA: broaden scope -- talk about design systems; about different approaches to responsive design (or link to resources)
 -   IDEA: separate steps from my specific case